edcarp/2020-12-01-edinburgh-bio-online/joining.md

 Zoom Meeting Link:
 https://ed-ac-uk.zoom.us/j/88226821952

+We will send the password in a separate email.

 You'll be able to join the workshop from 13:45 (1.45pm) on Tuesday, 1st December.
 We aim to use the same link for all sessions as a "recurring meeting", and will email again if that changes.

 ## 5. Installing necessary software (!!!)